Fr. Frog's E-mail Philosophy

 of shouting. don't type in all lower case as it is hard to read.

-- Unless absolutely necessary, don't use formatted text,
+- The purpose of email is rapid communication.
+Unless absolutely necessary, don't use formatted text,

 fancy fonts, or graphical "smileys."
 They do nothing for